 Each RV park sets various limits on when the discount can be applied and for how many days.
 For example, I found an RV park that didn’t allow the discount to be applied from June to August.
 In addition, many parks will not apply the discount on holiday weekends.
 Another limitation is that some parks may charge extra for more than 2 people.
 This is NOT always the case.

-So you should always place a phone call (we’ve made some while driving to the park!!) or search here to make sure you can use the discount.
-You aren’t going to be able to just show up and expect to 50% off whenever.
+So you should always place a phone call (we’ve made some while driving to the park!!) to make sure you can use the discount.
+You aren’t going to be able to just show up and expect to get 50% off whenever.

 The good news is that every RV park has detailed notes on how the discount can or cannot be applied.
 If they don’t specify, they always provide a number for you to call.

 Always keep in mind that you do not make reservations through Passport America.
 You must contact the RV park directly for reservations, rates, exclusions, and extra fees.

 We did not renew Passport America and Here’s Why

 In short, it didn’t make sense for our current RV lifestyle.

 We have been staying for free either on the property of friends and family or staying on public lands (also for free).

 When we have stayed at campgrounds or RV parks, it has been 30 days or more and Passport America can’t be applied to stays that long.

 We also know that we can renew the membership easily and at any time.